-Therefore, remote assignments shall be considered a FIXED PERIOD ASSIGNMENT.
+Therefore, remote transfers shall be considered for a FIXED PERIOD of time.
 After members have served the maximum of that duration of time in the assigned post, they would be eligible for a remote transfer based on the procedures set forth in this Section.